-The Prison Journalism Project has embraced and adopted a very lightly edited version of the suggested policies promulgated by the INN.
+Prison Journalism Project has embraced and adopted a very lightly edited version of the suggested policies promulgated by the Institute for Nonprofit News, a national network of more than 220 independent organizations that collaborate on best practices in journalism, ethics, business accountability and transparency.
 Our policies are listed below.
 For more information and to view the template policies, visit https://inn.org/for-members/ethics/.

 Editorial Independence Policy